cblgh/Remember/README.md

 such that there are never more than x tasks to review per day

 a task has:
-  an id (a sequential integer),
-  a category (french, general),
-  a creation date (YYYY-MM-DD),
+  a question ("how does kademlia work?"), an answer ("short answer about using buckets to place data + using XOR on keys for determining shortest path), an id (a sequential integer), a category (french, general), a creation date (YYYY-MM-DD),